 |SLOAR INTEGRATED ROOF (ZERO ENERGY BUILDING)|

-Source of hot water is through solar integrated roof panels but sometimes when sun shines high, water becomes too hot, so a system is installed inside all sanitary fixtures which mixes the cold water with the hot water thus making the temperature safe for use.
+The Source of hot water is through solar integrated roof panels but sometimes when the sun shines high, water becomes too hot, so a system is installed inside all sanitary fixtures which mix the cold water with the hot water thus making the temperature safe for use.

-Similarly, when sun shines too low, scarcity of hot water comes, so it has a backup of hot water which mixes with cold to make it safe for use.
-Water heater is installed which is gas operated which comes on & off automatically, so lot of precaution is needed to operate the system.
+Similarly, when the sun shines too low, scarcity of hot water comes, so it has a backup of hot water which mixes with cold to make it safe for use.
+The water heater is installed which is gas-operated which comes on & off automatically, so a lot of precaution is needed to operate the system.

-Push buttons are installed at kitchen, toilets, whenever you want hot water, push the button, a circulating system bring the hot water from the stored place to the toilets and kitchens which reduces to the predetermined temperature at the receiving end like washbasin, shower, bathtub, and all over the home where is required.
+Push buttons are installed in the kitchen, toilets, whenever you want hot water, push the button, a circulating system bring the hot water from the stored place to the toilets and kitchens which reduces to the predetermined temperature at the receiving end like a washbasin, shower, bathtub, and all over the home where is required.